formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 ```

 #### Value
-A list of couples of a module name and a module to require import from in Coq.
+A list of couples of a module name and a module to require import from in Rocq.

 #### Explanation
 Similar to the `require` command, with an additional `Import` in order to shorten the paths for commonly used modules.